TrackerControl/PlatformControl/README.md

-# PlatformControl: Downloading and Privacy Analysis of iOS and Android Apps at Scale
+# PlatformControl

-Download and analyse privacy properties of Android and iOS apps at scale.
+**Downloading and privacy analysis of iOS and Android apps at scale**

 This project has multiple parts: